duncombe/glossary/definitions.md

 <DT><a name="H"></a><a href=#contents>H</a><DD>

 <DT><a name="I"></a><a href=#contents>I</a><DD>
-  <DT>Interoperability <DD> capability to communicate, execute programs, or transfer data among various functional units in a manner that requires the user to have little or no knowledge of the unique characteristics of those units (ISO-19119)
+  <DT>Interoperability <DD> Capability to communicate, execute programs, or transfer data among various functional units in a manner that requires the user to have little or no knowledge of the unique characteristics of those units (ISO-19119)

 <DT><a name="J"></a><a href=#contents>J</a><DD>